-Overnight lettuce salad is my grandma's 7 layer salad made with lettuce, cauliflower, mayonnaise, onions, celery, bacon, and parmesan cheese.
+Overnight lettuce salad is my grandma's 7-layer salad recipe made with lettuce, cauliflower, mayonnaise, onions, celery, bacon, and parmesan cheese.
 This salad is always a favorite at family gatherings.
 It makes a huge amount of salad, so you will want to cut it in half if you are making it just for your family of four or five people.
 It can be made sweeter with a little sugar but without it is a perfect low-carb salad as well.

 This salad is one of those that you can also alter.
 Want to add peas?
 Go for it.
 Would hard-boiled eggs work in this salad?
 Absolutely!
 Can regular onions be substituted for green?
 Sure.
 The concept of layering and leaving until you are ready to eat and then tossing is what makes this overnight lettuce salad one of my favorite seven-layer salad recipes.